Christopher Nowinski: Concussion Legacy Foundation

 Since Nowinski's departure from WWE and the publication of his book Head Games, he has garnered a significant amount of media attention, making numerous appearances on networks such as ESPN and CNN to discuss sports-related head injuries.
 On June 14, 2007, Nowinski and Robert Cantu founded the Concussion Legacy Foundation (CLF) in Boston, Massachusetts in reaction to medical research indicating brain trauma in sports had become a public health crisis.
 Postmortem analysis of the brain tissue of former contact sports athletes was revealing that repetitive brain injuries, both concussions and subconcussive blows, could lead to the neurodegenerative disease chronic traumatic encephalopathy (CTE).
 An absence of awareness and education on concussions, specifically proper diagnosis and management, was allowing the disease to proliferate.
 Finally, with brain trauma becoming the signature injury of the wars in Iraq and Afghanistan, this research/education model could also be applied to the military.

 CLF was founded to solve the concussion crisis in sports and the military through medical research, treatment, and education & prevention.
 The initial vision of the CLF was to formalize neuropathological research and develop and treatment, via partnership with a top-tier university medical school.
 To that end, the CLF began such a partnership with Boston University School of Medicine (BUSM) in September 2008, collaborating in formation of its CTE Center.

 CLF has sought to develop ways to raise awareness of the issue and to directly educate coaches, athletes and parents and has been featured in articles in The New York Times, on news programs such as 60 Minutes and Frontline, and CNN.

 In August 2010, Nowinski took offense to Linda McMahon saying during her Senate campaign that she only met recently overdosed wrestler Lance Cade "once" and said it was "absolutely unsafe to work in that ring.
 They have no oversight into what actually happens in the ring, and they are encouraging steroid use."

 In September 2015, the "Sports Legacy Institute" announced a rebrand and changed its name to the Concussion Legacy Foundation.
 The rebrand aimed to align the evolution of the organization's programs with its name.

 Nowinski served as co-director at the CTE Center of BUSM, where he worked closely with Ann McKee, M.D., and other center experts, until 2013.
 Initially, he worked as a liaison making contact with athletes and families of deceased athletes, to further case studies that examine brain tissues impacted by CTE.
 As of 2020 he serves as the Outreach, Recruitment, Education, and Public Policy Leader.

 Hockey News listed Nowinski on its 2011 edition of the 100 Most Powerful people in ice hockey as one of the Top 40 under the age of 40.
 This recognition was attributed to his ability in getting hockey players to donate brain tissue after death.

-In January 2023, Nowinski presented warnings and criticism of an increased prevalence in slap fighting, to include a U.S. based reality show focused on the emerging sport.
+In January 2023, Nowinski presented warnings and criticism of an increased prevalence in slap fighting, to include an American based reality show focused on the emerging sport.